Ecwid/ecwid-api-docs/includes/_products.md

 ## Update product file description

-Update file description in a product in an Ecwid store.
+This request allows to edit the file description that is shown to customer when they purchase the product

 > Request example